Trail running

 Literature

-The tourist office in Randa will provide information regarding trail running in the region.
+The tourist office in Randa provides information about trail running in the destination.

 Maps